usaee/CSE310/Module1/README.txt

 Data Analysis Results:
 -------------------------------------------------------------------------------------------------------
-After analyzing the dataset it was found that the person of interest tends to walk the farthest on Saturdays.
+After analyzing the dataset it was found that the fitbit users tend to walk the farthest on Saturdays.
-Results also showed that the person of interest tends to be the most active on Sundays.
+Results also showed that the fitbit users tend to perform the most vigorus exercises on Sundays.

 Development Environment:
 -------------------------------------------------------------------------------------------------------
 * Python IDLE
 * Python3
+* Pandas library
 * Statistics python library